The short answer

 If: Your home was built before 1986

-Run the cold tap for 2 minutes before drawing water for formula regardless of utility test results.
-Lead comes from household plumbing, not the treatment plant — utility data won't catch it.
+Run the cold tap for 2 minutes before drawing water for formula, regardless of utility test results.
+Lead comes from household plumbing, not the treatment plant.
+And utility data won't catch it.

 Check what's in your tap water first

-Nitrate, TTHMs, lead, and PFAS — the four contaminants that affect formula water decisions — are tested and reported by your utility.
-Enter your ZIP to see your levels.
+Nitrate, TTHMs, lead, and PFAS—the four contaminants that affect formula water decisions—are tested and reported by your utility.
+Enter your ZIP to see your levels before deciding which water to use.

 Free · No email required · Powered by EPA SDWIS data